grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

-So as you can see, this `Bank` is a piece of behavior, not data, and it itself follows the Tell Don't Ask style as well (it does something well and takes all the context it needs from outside).
+So as you can see, this `Bank` exposes behavior, not data, and it follows the Tell Don't Ask style as well (it does something well and takes all the context it needs from outside).

 ### Where Tell Don't Ask does not apply

-As I already said, there are places where Tell Don't Ask does not apply.
-Here are some examples from the top of my head:
+As I mentioned earlier, there are places where Tell Don't Ask does not apply.
+Here are some examples off the top of my head:

 1. Factories -- these are objects that produce other objects for us, so they are inherently "pull-based" -- they are always asked to deliver objects.
-2. Collections -- they are merely containers for objects, so all we want from them is adding objects and retrieving objects (by index, by predicate, using a key etc.).
-Note however, that when we write a class that wraps a collection inside, we want this class to expose interface shaped in a Tell Don't Ask manner.
+2. Collections -- they are merely containers for objects, so all we want from them is adding objects and retrieving objects (by index, by a predicate, using a key, etc.).
+Note, however, that when we write a class that wraps a collection inside, we want this class to expose interface shaped in a Tell Don't Ask manner.
 3. Data sources, like databases -- again, these are storage for data, so it is more probable that we will need to ask for this data to get it.
 4. Some APIs accessed via network -- while it is good to use as much Tell Don't Ask as we can, web APIs have one limitation -- it is hard or impossible to pass behaviors as polymorphic objects through them.
 Usually, we can only pass data.
-5. So called "fluent APIs", also called "internal domain-specific languages"[^domainspecificlanguages]
+5. So-called "fluent APIs", also called "internal domain-specific languages"[^domainspecificlanguages]

 Even in cases where we obtain other objects from a method call, we want to be able to apply Tell Don't Ask to these other objects.
 For example, we want to avoid the following chain of calls: